chaturyaganne/ML_documentation_project/README.md

 - **Parameters**: ~50M trainable parameters
 - **Framework**: PyTorch 2.0+
 - **Performance**: 94% accuracy on CIFAR-10

-## 🎓 Why This Project?

-This documentation portfolio was specifically created to demonstrate the skills essential for the **MathWorks Engineering Development Group (EDG) internship**:

 ### Technical Communication
 - Clear explanations of complex ML concepts for diverse audiences